metalgenesis123321/IBM-Hackathon/README.md

 # IBM-Hackathon
+A FastAPI backend (main.py) was built to connect securely with IBM Watsonx.ai, using environment variables stored in a .env file for the API key, endpoint, and project ID.
+The parser processes meeting transcripts and extracts structured actions, decisions, and tasks in JSON format, validated against the meeting_action_schema.json.
+This forms the core logic that allows the Autonomous Chief of Staff system to interpret meeting discussions and convert them into actionable workflow items ready for orchestration and automation.
 This project uses environment variables to securely connect with IBM Watsonx.ai.
 All sensitive credentials are stored in a .env file and should never be committed to GitHub.